RedCircle Podcast Review: Pricing & Features in 2023

 Top-notch customer support is critical with any online platform, especially with something as technical as podcasting.

-You can get in touch with RedCircle’s customer support team in various ways, including via email, phone, or live chat.
+You can contact RedCircle’s excellent customer support team in various ways, including via email, phone, or live chat.

-There’s also a help center filled with how-to articles and FAQs in case you need a quick answer to something.
+There’s also a help center filled with how-to articles and FAQs in case you need a quick solution to your issues.

-Moreover, there are tons of tutorials over the internet from other podcasters, which can be very helpful if you’re just getting started.
+Moreover, tons of online tutorials are available from other podcasters, which can be very helpful if you’re starting.

 Moreover, RedCircle keeps 12% of any subscriptions that a podcaster gets.